Doberman Pinschers Breeding: How to Choose a Healthy Dobe Puppy

 This can explain why Doberman breeders often have a waiting list of people who want to purchase their puppies.
 It can also explain why Doberman puppy prices are what they are – the breeder has a lot of costs involved with the whole whelping process.

-During this first week, you may not even notice any changes in the Doberman dam.
+During this first week, you may not notice any changes in the Doberman dam.
 On the other hand, she might seem a little more tired, irritable, or nauseous.

 The dam needs to be protected at this point.
 No play or rough handling should be permitted.